benrobinson/micro/README.md

 This is a brief file that just adds mobile menu functionality, and some minor formatting tweaks.
 Include it in the footer for best performance.

 Could easily be replaced by a framework or your own custom code.
-Or, alternately, you can hook up your own DOM interactions here -- it's vanilla JS so you'll likely want to replace it with your framework of choice for any kind of web app.
+Or, alternately, you can hook up your own DOM interactions here.
+It's just frameworkless vanilla JS, so you'll likely want to replace or integrate with your framework of choice for any kind of web app.